 Following the disastrous crash of 2003, numerous regulations were put in place to ensure ferry workers were better trained and ferries were properly maintained to keep passengers safe.
 New ferries have been purchased over the years with promises of better performance and smoother rides for everyone.
 And yet, at least one expert in the industry worries that these efforts are not enough.

 An anonymous Staten Island Ferry captain has warned that the boats being used are not well designed and that they are another disaster just waiting to happen.
 He said that other captains are also concerned, primarily about the four “drives” that are used to propel and slow down the ferries.
 He warned that they are prone to failure, which makes it far more difficult to slow down the vessels, and should one of these failures occur while docking, the results could be catastrophic.

 When a ferry accident does occur, figuring out liability and getting compensation for victims can be quite complicated.
 That is because there are many different ferries running around New York and they have different owners.
 Many of the major transport ferries are run by public entities, such as the New York City Department of Transportation.
 When one of these public ferries is involved, then a lawsuit is possible, but the time to file a Notice of Claim is extremely short, and every day counts.

 Other ferries are owned by private companies, typically those offering scenic rides to different locations.
 When these ferries are involved in a crash, a civil suit can be brought against the company that owns the ferry, and injured parties have more time to file such a claim—but sooner is much better than later.

 Proving that negligence contributed to a collision is no small task, which is why a top New York ferry accident lawyer should always be involved right from the start.
-If you have questions about a similar accident to the ones described above, please contact Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 for a free consultation.
+If you have questions about a similar accident to the ones described above, please contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 for a free consultation.